 01/01/2018 - 31/12/2018

-Through project activities, in the “How We View Each Other” research phase, WELCOME will assess how hate speech and propaganda arise on fertile ground of economic and security fears in selected communities, and how they contribute to radicalized behaviors both from the indigenous communities and new arrivals.
-Then, working with representatives of the most affected communities (including third-country nationals legally residing in the EU) during the “Otherness Dialogue” workshop, we will adapt the workshop content and give them skills to record educational videos and conduct “You and I – We Are Not So Different” workshops, and encourage dissemination of learning through social action.
+Through project activities, in the “How We View Each Other” research phase, WELCOME assessed how hate speech and propaganda arised on fertile ground of economic and security fears in selected communities, and how they contribute to radicalized behaviors both from the indigenous communities and new arrivals.
+Then, working with representatives of the most affected communities (including third-country nationals legally residing in the EU) during the “Otherness Dialogue” workshop, we adapted the workshops content and gave them skills to record educational videos and conduct “You and I – We Are Not So Different” workshops, and encouraged dissemination of learning through social action.

-We will also produce some videos about promoting cultural diversity and dialogue as well as peaceful co-existence between locals and third country nationals and also about learning about each other’s culture, rules and traditions with the aim to promote tolerance, respect of common values and promote through counter narratives a more accurate perception of third-country nationals.
+We also produced videos about promoting cultural diversity and dialogue as well as peaceful co-existence between locals and third country nationals and also about learning about each other’s culture, rules and traditions with the aim to promote tolerance, respect of common values and promote through counter narratives a more accurate perception of third-country nationals.

-During the two years, there will be also several events organized, one of them were held in May in Budapest.
-Some pictures here:
+During the two years, there were also several events organized, some pictures here:

-Finally, at the Final Conference, we will strengthen the foundations for continued intercultural dialogue and increase of mutual understanding.
-The legacy of WELCOME will be a European transnational network of young activists, emerging leaders in their organizations, communities, municipalities, with ambitions to actively combat stigmatization of “immigrants” and build counter narratives to hate speech.
-It will provide tools like the Educational Videos and a Guidebook to foster intercultural dialogue, mutual understanding and civic participation of third-country nationals, to continue beyond the life of the project, and to connect to a wider European community.
+Finally, at the Final Conference, we strengthen the foundations for continued intercultural dialogue and increase of mutual understanding.
+The legacy of WELCOME is an European transnational network of young activists, emerging leaders in their organizations, communities, municipalities, with ambitions to actively combat stigmatization of “immigrants” and build counter narratives to hate speech.
+It provided tools like the Educational Videos and a Guidebook to foster intercultural dialogue, mutual understanding and civic participation of third-country nationals, to continue beyond the life of the project, and to connect to a wider European community.

 Video from one of the workshop in Bratislava is here: